Meet Our Team

 She has a broad background in various engineering roles, in both heavy machine maintenance and small parts manufacturing roles, time working in data cable assembly which involved quite complex looming and soldering procedures and working in a managerial capacity as a stock controller for a metal company.

 She had to retire from work some 20 years ago because of a degenerative genetic condition, which is why the OU is so important to her.
-Being able to study from home at my own pace is a very freeing experience.
+She believes being able to study from home at her own pace is a very freeing experience.